 A more basic way of understanding the relationship between the levy, net assessed value and the tax rate is in terms of a gift purchased by a group of people.
 If five people are going to pitch in money to buy a gift, and the total cost of the gift is $100, each person will have to pay $20.
 If the number of people willing to pitch in on the gift suddenly drops to four people, each person will pay $25.
 If the four people decide to purchase a different gift for only $80, then the amount each person pays is still the same.
 If the cost of the gift increases to $125, and the number of people pitching in drops to four, each person will have to pay $31.25.
 This is the same relationship that exists between certified net assessed value (the people), the property tax levy (the cost of the gift), and the tax rate (the amount each person pays).

 How can I get involved in the local budgeting process?

 The first step in becoming involved in the local budgeting process is to gather information.
-The Department has assembled on our Web site educational tools that can help you begin to understand the intricacies of local government financing and the budget process in general.
+The Department has assembled the educational tools found on this website that can help you begin to understand the intricacies of local government financing and the budget process in general.
 In addition, taxpayers can also find county by county detail on property tax related matters, including how many property tax dollars are being collected and used in each county.

 How is my tax bill calculated?